A SHORT HISTORY OF BRIGHTON

 Meanwhile in the 19th century amenities in Brighton continued to improve.
 Brighton General Hospital was built in 1867 and an aquarium was built in 1872.
 A museum and library opened in Brighton in 1874.
 Also in 1874 Preston Park opened.

 The first telephone exchange in Brighton opened in 1882.
-Then in 1883 an electric railway opened in Brighton.
+Then in 1883 an electric railway opened.
 The Clock Tower was built in 1888 for the golden anniversary of Queen Victoria.

 BRIGHTON IN THE 20th CENTURY